EddieAbbondanzio/eddieabbondanz.io/content/post/civic/the-revival-part-16/index.md

 I'm still working out the details for my new fuel setup but I was able to install a new OEM filter (16010-SM4-K52) and fuel rail line.
 ![](images/7.jpg)

-I had previously bought an aftermarket fuel filter but it didn't fit so I caved and bought the more expensive OEM unit since I didn't want to risk buying another filter that didn't fit.
+I had previously bought an aftermarket fuel filter but it didn't fit so I caved and bought the more expensive OEM unit since I didn't want to risk buying another filter that didn't work.

 The fuel pressure gauge was something I found laying around in an old bin from back when I ran a d15 / y8 mini me.
 I don't know if it'll prove to be useful, but I don't have the original plug that closes up the top of the banjo bolt so I had to use the gauge to close up the hole.
 ![](images/8.jpg)